chadatomixdev/JustGivingTest/README.md

 # JustGiving Test

+## Dev Summary

+The solution is written in .NetCore 3 with the shared code using .NetStandard 2.
+The data store is a SQLlite DB using Entity Framework.
+Swagger is the API Client used to document the API and is exposed when running the API to provide support in testing the API.
+XUnit is the testing framework used for Unit Tests.

+### API Endpoints

+  * GiftAid - /api/giftaid
+  * Donation - /api/donate
+  * Test - /api/test

+### Improvements to be made:

+  * The unit tests are basic and need to be improved
+  * Add API Application Metrics
+  * Add docker containerization support
+  * Add application logging

+## Instructions

 A big part of what we do at JustGiving is reclaim the Gift Aid on donations made to charities.
 This saves them a lot of time and processing overheads.

 The calculation for gift aid is `[Donation Amount] * ( [TaxRate] / (100 - [TaxRate]) )`.